ASTM D7053 | Los Angeles Roof Inspection Leak Testing

 Before any of our equipment arrives on a construction site, a series of interrogatories must be completed.
 These documents can include engineering reports, architectural drawings, test reports, and revisions to any or all of these documents.

-Depending on the quality of your record keeping, these document may also include product documents that specify projected useful life, tolerances, and other information from the manufacturer.
+Depending on the quality of your record-keeping, these documents may also include product documents that specify projected useful life, tolerances, and other information from the manufacturer.
 We review all of this information to help establish what the intended baseline performance of the materials should be.

 Design Concept Review

-Next, Mazza Testing undertakes a design concept review of the roof itself.
+Next, WIS undertakes a design concept review of the roof itself.
 The function of this step is to look at the materials the design calls for and evaluate it for weaknesses.

 For example, certain materials don’t always work well together and can lead to leaks down the road.
 Unfortunately, it often takes years before these weaknesses become known.